NubeIO/rubix-ce-docs/docs/rubix-ce/setup/apps.md

 ![max800px](img/adding-app.gif)

+## Updating Existing Apps/Services

+Updating an existing App/Service follows a process similar to installing one.
+The primary difference lies in the displayed `Version`, which indicates the currently installed version instead of the available versions for installation.

+1. Click the `Download` arrow icon on the row of the App/Service that is required to be installed.
+2. Install app window will pop up on the screen.
+3. Choose the desired App version from the `Select Release Version` drop-down menu, typically opting for the latest version available, and proceed by clicking the `Install button`  in blue button.
+4. Wait for installation to be completed and  for `Installation Complete` to be displayed.
+Click `Done`.

 ## Apps/Service Status

 Within the Apps/Services tab, you'll find tiles representing each installed App.
 Each tile features a colored status label indicating the current status of the respective service.